“You are a very interesting mix of tiger and kindness”

 The quality of my work has been well recognized by my clients, and I have received the AV rating* under Martindale-Hubbell’s peer review system.

 Collection can be a long and involved process, but I have the resources to procure collection for my clients.
 I work diligently until my clients have recovered the damages they are due.
-For information regarding collecting a six- or seven-figure judgment for your business, I encourage you to call me at 512.457.1177 or contact me online to speak with me, Attorney John McDuff, about your legal concerns.
+For information regarding collecting a six- or seven-figure judgment for your business, I encourage you to call me at 512.457.1177 or contact me online to speak with me, Austin Attorney John McDuff, about your legal concerns.